What Will You Do When You Catch Me?

-What Will You Do shares many themes in common with Bareja's other comedies, especially Teddy Bear, with an emphasis on the sheer absurdity of life under Communism.
-The plot is very convoluted similarly to other Bareja's screwball comedies and includes many interconnected storylines as well as scenes from day to day lives of hapless citizens of Warsaw.
+What Will You Do shares many themes with Bareja's other comedies, especially Teddy Bear, with an emphasis on the sheer absurdity of life under Communism.
+The plot is very convoluted similarly to other Bareja's screwball comedies and includes many interconnected storylines as well as scenes of the day to day lives of the hapless citizens of Warsaw.

 Plot

 The main plot line revolves around Tadeusz Krzakoski (Krzysztof Kowalewski) director of a failing state-owned company.
 When his mistress, a daughter of a Communist party bigwig, announces that she's pregnant Tadeusz knows that in order to save his reputation and his job he needs to marry her.
 But as he is already married he tries to engineer a plot to get divorced quickly.